 Hospice care unit

-A hospice care unit is a type of specialist unit delivering palliative care services and can include both free-standing hospices and/or palliative care wards within a hospital.
+A type of specialist unit delivering palliative care services and can include both free-standing hospices and/or palliative care wards within a hospital.

 Index of Relative Socio-Economic Disadvantage (IRSD)

-The IRSD is one of 4 Socio-Economic Indexes for Areas (SEIFA) developed by the (ABS 2008) The IRSD represents the socioeconomic position of Australian communities by measuring aspects of disadvantage, such as low income, low educational attainment, high unemployment, and jobs in relatively unskilled occupations.
+One of four Socio-Economic Indexes for Areas (SEIFA) developed by the (ABS 2008).
+The IRSD represents the socioeconomic position of Australian communities by measuring aspects of disadvantage, such as low income, low educational attainment, high unemployment, and jobs in relatively unskilled occupations.
 Areas are then ranked according to their level of disadvantage.

 When the IRSD is used in this report, people living in the 20% of areas with the greatest overall level of disadvantage are described as living in the 'lowest socioeconomic areas'.
 The 20% of people at the other end of the scale—those living in areas with the least overall level of disadvantage — are described as living in the 'highest socioeconomic areas'.